oz/cyprio.net/wtf/2011-01-09-xlockmore-on-squeeze-testing.md

 ---
-title: xlockmore on squeeze / testing
+title: "xlockmore on squeeze / testing"
 ---

 (Sorry, writing it down is the best way I know to remember it.)